MostlyKIGuess/pkms-notes/src/site/notes/Philosophy/Philosophy.md

 - Not see philosophy as itself, see it as how it interconnects with other social sciences
 - Philosophy = love + wisdom.
   - The roots of "philosophy" lie in the Greek words _philos_ (love) and _sophia_ (wisdom).
-Th ink ancient Greek thinkers seeking to understand the universe and human existence through r easoned inquiry.
+Think ancient Greek thinkers seeking to understand the universe and human existence through reasoned inquiry.
 The concept's origins are deeply embedded in Greek philosophy's history.
 - Philosophy is categorized as a second order discipline. ( we think about how we think )
 - Bread and butter of philosophy is argument, how do you come to an conclusion through an argument